hannahblo/Robust_GSD_Tests/README.md

 First, please install all necessary R-packages:
 - For the computation of the linear programs, we used the R interface of gurobi optimizer, see [here](https://www.gurobi.com/) (accessed: 08.02.2023).
 This is a commercial solver that offers a free academic licenses which can be found [here](https://www.gurobi.com/features/academic-named-user-license/) (accessed: 08.02.2023).
 To install this package, please follow the instructions there.
 A documentation can be found [here](https://www.gurobi.com/wp-content/plugins/hd_documentations/documentation/9.0/refman.pdf) (page 643ff) (accessed: 08.02.2023).
-- Afterwards, please install all dependencies by sourcing the file _setup_session.R.
+- Afterwards, please install all dependencies by sourcing the file _setup_session.R and source the files

 Then download the following files and save them in a folder named 'R':
 - constraints_r1_r2.R